SKTT1Ryze/resume-rs/README.md

 ## What it is
 It sounds cool that we write our resume by programming!
-Most of the time we can use some `latex` templates to write beautiful resume and it's very fast.
+Most of the time we can use some `Latex` templates to write beautiful resume and it's very fast.
-Sometimes we want to custom our templates, but don't want to learn `latex` syntax, then this crate will help.
+Sometimes we want to custom our templates, but don't want to learn `Latex` syntax, then this crate will help.
-You can generate your resume in `latex` format by writting `Rust` code.
+You can generate your resume in `Latex` format by writting `Rust` code.
-If you want to render the `latex` document as `pdf`, I recommend [overleaf](https://cn.overleaf.com/).
+If you want to render the `Latex` document as `pdf`, I recommend [overleaf](https://cn.overleaf.com/).
 However, there's a advance directive that I write this crate mainly for `Rust programming practice`.
 So, don't make it seriously.(hhh)